 As indicated above, our senior management and, in particular, our CEO, played an important part in setting 2012 executive compensation.
 Besides developing recommendations for the Company performance goals that needed to be met for payouts of 2012 annual incentive awards and long-term incentive awards, he reviewed with the Compensation Committee at its December 2011 meeting the performance evaluations of each officer (other than himself).
 He also reviewed and discussed with the Compensation Committee at its December 2011 meeting his recommendations for each member of management of 2012 salaries, target annual incentive awards and target long-term incentive awards.
-As noted above, the CEO's performance evaluation and the setting of his potential salary, target annual incentive award and target long-term incentive award were conducted by the Compensation Committee's performance evaluation of the CEO, along with his 2012 salary, target annual incentive award and target long-term incentive award, were reviewed by the Compensation Committee with all independent members of the Board.
+As noted above, the CEO's performance evaluation and the setting of his potential salary, target annual incentive award and target long-term incentive award were conducted by the Compensation Committee without any members of management present.
+The Compensation Committee's performance evaluation of the CEO, along with his 2012 salary, target annual incentive award and target long-term incentive award, were reviewed by the Compensation Committee with all independent members of the Roard the salaries at the median of the range for executives with similar duties in the appropriate survey group.
+The salaries of executive officers for 2012 were determined in December 2011.
+The 2012 base salary amounts and percentage increase approved by the Compensation Committee in December 2011 for the Named Executive Officers were as follows: Mr. Delaney, \$885,000, 3.0 percent increase; Mr. Trauschke, \$478,400, 4.0 percent increase; Mr. Mitchell, \$345,000, no increase; Mr. Merrill, \$306,600, 9.5 percent increase; and Mr. Leger, \$295,000, no increase.